 The Iron Horse is driven by a powerful petrol engine.
-There are two engine options to choose from.
+There are three engine options to choose from.

 The engine is mounted above the gearbox and is connected to the gearbox via a belt transmission.
-The fuel tank (29) and muffler (7) with an integrated heat shield are also fitted to the engine.
+The fuel tank and muffler with an integrated heat shield are also fitted to the engine.
 The engine's throttle is operated from the handlebars.
-The stop switch is easily accessible on the front of the engine the gear ratio is increased and the Iron Horse

-(FIG. 8 A).
+The stop switch is easily accessible on the front of the engine (FIG. 8 A).
 The engine is also equipped with a fuel tap and choke.